BitDecoding: Unlocking Tensor Cores for Long-Context LLMs with Low-Bit KV Cache: Introduction

-Despite the memory savings, current system support for low-bit KV cache struggles to deliver the expected speedup.
-Previous implementations~\cite{kivi, atom, qserve} remain preliminary and case-specific, with significant room for further systematic optimization.
+\textit{Despite the memory savings, current system support for low-bit KV cache struggles to deliver the expected speedup.} Previous implementations~\cite{kivi, atom, qserve} remain preliminary and case-specific, with significant room for further systematic optimization.
 A major bottleneck lies in the overhead introduced by quantization and dequantization.
 Although the KV cache is low-bit, the query (Q) values and attention scores remain in high precision.
 This results in mixed-precision matrix multiplications (mpGEMM), which existing hardware does not natively support, requiring dequantization before multiplication.
 Previous mpGEMM kernels like Ladder~\cite{ladder} and Marlin~\cite{marlin} are designed for low-bit weights but cannot be directly applied to low-bit KV caches.
-This is because weights are static and stored offline, while KV caches are dynamic and generated online.
-In autoregressive decoding, each newly generated token requires quantization, packing, and dequantization of the low-bit KV cache, introducing significant overhead and complexity in GPU kernel design, as illustrated in Figure \ref{fig:diff}.
+This is because weights are \textit{static and stored offline}, while KV caches are \textit{dynamic and generated online}.
+In autoregressive decoding, each newly generated token requires quantization, packing, and dequantization of the low-bit KV cache, introducing significant overhead and complexity in GPU kernel design, as illustrated in Fig.~\ref{fig:diff}.

 To address this, our insight is to leverage Tensor Cores for intensive matrix multiplications while efficiently utilizing CUDA cores for KV cache dequantization.
-Previous work has relied solely on CUDA cores, leaving Tensor Cores underutilized , as shown in Table~\ref{tab:related_work}.
+Previous work either implemented with separated kernels or fused attention operations relied solely on CUDA cores, leaving Tensor Cores underutilized, as shown in Fig.~\ref{fig:compare}.
 Our approach is based on three key observations: First, modern language models employ Grouped-Query Attention (GQA) and Multi-Query Attention (MQA), which share a group of keys across multiple queries, enabling Tensor Cores to accelerate dot products in the self-attention mechanism.
-Second, leveraging Tensor Cores can alleviate computational pressure on CUDA cores, enabling more efficient execution of dequantization.
-Finally, newer GPU architectures like Hopper support asynchronous execution on Tensor Cores \cite{luo2024benchmarking}, allowing the extra operations introduced by the low-bit KV cache to overlap with computation, further enhancing efficiency.
+Second, leveraging Tensor Cores can alleviate computational pressure on CUDA cores, enabling more efficient execution of low-bit operations.
+Finally, newer GPU architectures provide distinct mechanisms: Hopper's support for asynchronous execution and warp specialization allows low-bit operations to overlap with computation~\cite{luo2024benchmarking}, while Blackwell's native support for low-precision formats (e.g., MXFP4) reduces these overheads by minimizing the need for on-the-fly data conversion.